codcod/ai-assistant/docs/walkthrough.md

 In today’s fast-paced business environment, the ability to quickly extract insights from company documents is invaluable.
 Imagine uploading your PDFs or text files and instantly being able to ask questions about their content—receiving accurate, AI-generated answers in seconds.
-That’s exactly what this open-source project delivers!
+Let's build an open-source project that would deliver exactly that.

 ## What does this project do?